 The BP oil spill along the Gulf of Mexico has not only threatened the commercial fishing industry, but also the restaurants and bars which depend on seafood for a large portion of their profits.
 As a result of the oil spill, restaurants that serve fish, crabs and other seafood may be forced to raise their prices, lay off workers or close down entirely.

 If your bar or restaurant lost profits due to the oil spill, you may be entitled to financial compensation for your losses.
-Fill out our free, no obligation case evaluation form today and our oil spill attorneys will evaluate your eligibility for financial recovery.

 Restaurants, Bars Suffer Loss of Business Due to Oil Spill